 Ontario hospital nurses start contract talks, plan 'escalating actions'

-The Ontario Nurses' Association has started bargaining a new contract today for hospital nurses and the union is planning a series of actions to bolster its push for higher wages.
+The Ontario Nurses' Association started negotiating a new contract Monday for hospital nurses and the union is planning to take its push for higher wages beyond the bargaining table.

 The nurses, and other broader public sector workers, have been subject for three years to a wage restraint law known as Bill 124, which capped increases at one per cent a year.

-Bernie Robinson, the interim president of the ONA, says the last contract left nurses feeling disrespected and devalued, and in this round of negotiations the union is seeking "far more."
+Bernie Robinson, the interim president of the ONA, said the last contract left nurses feeling disrespected and devalued.

+"Safe to say that we are looking for far more," she said during a break from negotiations.

+"We're looking for respectful wage increases, and basically to be able to retain nurses so that we can have the staff there to improve working conditions and improve care for patients."

+An Ontario court found Bill 124 unconstitutional late last year, but the government has filed a notice of intent to appeal.

-As talks begin, the union says it's planning a series of "escalating actions," starting with having nurses wear stickers while at work that highlight the bargaining priorities of better wages, better staffing and better care.
+As talks begin, the union is planning a series of "escalating actions," starting with having nurses wear stickers while at work that highlight the bargaining priorities of better wages, better staffing and better care.

-Late next month, nurses will begin holding information pickets at hospitals as well as at offices of members of provincial parliament and the ONA is planning what it's calling a "shut down protest" on March 2 outside the Toronto hotel where bargaining is taking place.
+Late next month, nurses will begin holding information pickets at hospitals as well as at offices of members of provincial parliament.
+ONA is planning a protest on March 2 outside the Toronto hotel where bargaining is taking place.

+"You're going to see more protests, more pickets across the province as our nurses get louder," Robinson said.

 The nurses do not have the right to strike and Robinson says they will not be engaging in illegal walkouts.